 their knowledge to take their career further can attend the ISBA's

-early November and covers the key issues bursars come across in
+November and covers the key issues bursars come across in their

-their day-to today work from inspection regulations to employment
+day-to-day work from inspection regulations to employment law,

-law, health and safety, safeguarding duties and more.
+health and safety, safeguarding duties and much more.

 Although the National College for Teaching and Leadership has